A Guide to Self Assessment - IT10

 Persons aged between 16 and 66 who are taxed under the self-assessment tax system are in general liable to pay PRSI at Class S.

 You can obtain full details of all PRSI rates from the Department of Social Protection at the address and telephone number below.

 More detailed information on PRSI for the Self-Employed is included in the Department of Social Protection guide on PRSI (see www.welfare.ie ) and is also available from:

 Telephone: Lo-Call Number 1890 690 690 (ROI only)

 What is a Revenue Audit?

-Under Self-Assessment, your tax return will normally be accepted by Revenue.
+Under Self-Assessment, your tax return will normally be accepted by Revenue, and processed on a non-judgemental basis.
 However, your tax return may be selected for audit, in which case your records will be examined.

 What advance notice will I be given?